 About us

-Hi, Anna & Tai here - the co-founders of Subtly Anxious, both born and raised in Queensland.
-We're both working professionals navigating parenthood and advocating for supports and accommodations for our Dinosaur and Lego obsessed autistic and ADHD 4 year old.
+Anna & Tai here - the co-founders of Subtly Anxious, based in Queensland, Australia.
+We're both anxious professionals, lifelong fidgeters, and navigating parenthood for our Dinosaur and Lego obsessed autistic and ADHD 5 year old.
+We're not doctors or therapists.
+Therapy and mindfulness helped us but it was messy in the middle - in between emails, daycare pick ups and 2am spirals.

 The story behind Subtly Anxious®